zimeon/ocfl-py/docs/demo_ocfl_validate_script.md

 ```
 > python ocfl-validate.py fixtures/1.0/warn-objects/W004_uses_sha256
-INFO:ocfl.object:OCFL object at fixtures/1.0/warn-objects/W004_uses_sha256 is VALID
+[W004] OCFL Object root inventory SHOULD use sha512 but uses sha256 as the DigestAlgorithm (see https://ocfl.io/1.0/spec/#W004)
-[W004] OCFL Object root inventory SHOULD use sha512 but uses sha256 as the DigestAlgorithm (see https://ocfl.io/draft/spec/#W004)
+OCFL v1.0 Object at fixtures/1.0/warn-objects/W004_uses_sha256 is VALID
 ```